Equity

 }

-Another common request is to filter the universe by a technical indicator, such as only picking stocks above their 200-day EMA.
+Another common request is to filter the universe by a technical indicator, such as only picking stocks above their 200-day Exponential Moving Average (EMA).
 The Fundamental object has adjusted price and volume information, so you can do any price-related analysis.
+The following algorithm defines a separate class to contain the indicator of each asset.

 {